jeff-spokeo/javascript/react/README.md

   - **Components**: place all React components under a `/components` directory
     - **Single File/Single Component**: Use PascalCase with a `.tsx` extension.

+      - simple components can be defined in a single file.
-      - should contain a default export for the main component
+      - should contain a default export for the component.

       ```jsx
       // Header.tsx